Nadi, Denarau & Lautoka–the linchpin of Fiji’s Tourism Industry

 The first sighting of the area was on the dawn of 7 May 1789 when Captain Bligh of HMS Bounty sailed by in his launch with loyal crew members – those who had been tossed out as a result of the famous mutiny.
 Bligh made rough charts of the shores of Lautoka and sketched the mountains in the background.

 During the 19th Century, several agricultural co-ops, including cotton and rubber, were attempted in Fiji but none, except sugarcane survived.
 The Colonial Sugar Refining Company (CSR) and the Australian Sugar Company took interest in Fiji during that period.
 At one point there were some 36 sugar mills operating in Fiji.
 CSR built its first mill at Nausori in 1882 followed by a second in Rarawai in 1886 and a third in Labasa in 1894.

 The last mill constructed by CSR in Fiji was in Lautoka.
 It was erected between 1902 and 1903.
 Commensurately, 10 thousand acres were planted for the Lautoka mill during that year.
 It proved to be a success and is still in service today.

 There never were a great deal of tourism-related activities in Lautoka and it’s diminished even more with the creation of Port Denarau.
 The large municipal market is probably the biggest draw.
-If you’re interested in a glass of beer and an inexpensive meal, the Northern Club is one of your best bets in the Nadi, Denarau & Lautoka corridor.
+If you’re interested in a in a glass of beer and an inexpensive meal, the Northern Club is one of your best bets in the Nadi, Denarau & Lautoka corridor.

 Let’s walk around this wonderful market and let’s see what we can buy for lunch and dinner!!
 Very graphic and very cultural scenes from this very popular place here in Fiji.
 Take a stroll and mingle with the locals at the Nadi produce market.
 You can buy fresh and cheap fruits like paw paws, pineapples […]